 We should invest more time in important and non-urgent matters

 The quadrant we really miss out on is important but not urgent.
 Especially with our constantly-connected smartphones, it’s so easy to have our attention swept away by urgent things that demand immediate attention.
 We only have so much attention to give and hours in the day so it’s easy for the important things in life to get swept aside: investing in relationships, doing regular exercise, and taking time to reflect on our lives.

-It’s important to step back once in a while and take time out to reflect on the things we prioritise.
-The things we choose to prioritise shape our lives.
+It’s important to step back once in a while and take time out to reflect on the things we prioritize.
+The things we choose to prioritize shape our lives.
 Sometimes we’re like hamsters on a wheel – we keep running and running but we don’t have a destination.
 In order to create the life we want, we need to take time out to sit down, take a step back and reflect on the big picture.

 Some helpful questions to get you thinking about what’s important

 1. What or who are the most important things and people in my life?